golang/website/_content/blog/goroutine-leak-profiles.md

 	`RWMutex`, `WaitGroup` and `Cond`.

-	Goroutines blocked for any other reason, e.g., file or network IO or semaphores internal to the Go runtime are never considered as leaked.
+	Goroutines blocked for any other reason, e.g., file and network IO, or direct system calls are never considered as leaked.
 	This likewise applies for custom, user-defined concurrency, e.g., spin locks, unless they rely on the primitives outlined above